JHUISI/auto-tools/README.md

 * [CloudSource](https://github.com/JHUISI/auto-tools/tree/master/auto_outsrc): an automated tool for outsourcing the computation of pairing-based schemes to untrusted cloud proxies.

 The above tools take as input a scheme description language (SDL) of a cryptographic algorithm then performs the described transformation.
 See subdirectories for how to run each tool and sample SDL schemes.
-Some are more mature than others but in due time all will be ready for public release.
+Please contact us if you have any questions or comments at akinyelj [ AT ] cs.jhu.edu OR mpagano [ AT ] cs.jhu.edu.